|Volume Forty-NIne—Article 2||Volume 49 | Home|

 c.)
 That God is omnipotent and loving and therefore can forgive sin simply because He is a "gracious God".

 d.)
-That Jesus Christ did not die on the cross to satisfy Justice but only to influence man to love God and to motivate him to moral living.
-Once a person is thus influenced by this view of the life and death of Christ, the person's heart will then be changed to love God and he is now "safe to save" because of this change of heart.
+That Jesus Christ supposedly did not die on the cross to satisfy divine Justice, but merely to influence us to love God and to motivate us to moral living.
+Once a person is thus influenced by this view of the life and death of Christ, the person's heart will then be changed to love God and he is supposedly now "safe to save" because of this change of heart.

 Satan misrepresents God as delighting in the death of sinners.
 Jesus proved that God delights only in forgiving trespasses.
 The greatest joy in heaven is that of covering the smelly prodigal with Christ's robe of righteousness, forgiveness, and reconciliation.